AhmedRafid023/book-recommender/README.md

 ### 🏷️ Zero-Shot Classification for Categorization
 Since book categories can be vast and dynamic, we employ **zero-shot classification** using transformer models.
 This allows us to classify books into predefined genres **without labeled training data**.
 By using models like `facebook/bart-large-mnli`, we match book descriptions with relevant genres on-the-fly, making the system flexible and adaptive.

+### 😊 Sentiment Analysis
+To enhance book recommendations, we incorporate **sentiment analysis** on user reviews.
+By analyzing emotions expressed in book reviews, we refine recommendations based on reader sentiment.
+We use a fine-tuned **RoBERTa model** from Hugging Face:
+- **Model:** `j-hartmann/emotion-english-distilroberta-base`
+- **Purpose:** Detect emotions in text (e.g., joy, sadness, anger, surprise, etc.)
+- **Impact:** Helps recommend books that align with users' emotional preferences

 ## 🚀 Features
 - 📖 **Personalized Book Recommendations** based on metadata and AI-driven insights